sunglocto/pi/README.md

 </piConfig>
 ```

-Currently joining and saving DM tabs is not supported, nor is getting avatars, reactions, encryption of media embed.
+Currently joining and saving DM tabs is not supported, nor is getting avatars, reactions or encryption.

 As of writing, pi supports basic message sending and receiving, replies and ~~file upload~~.